pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 {% highlight Java %}
 hashtest (new Hash () { public int hash (Point p) {
-                          long x = w (p.x,  p.y);
+                          long x = fromPoint (p.x,  p.y);
                           return (int) (x % 946840871);}} );
 {% endhighlight %}

-    Field size: 1034; slots used:  978; avg= 1.06
+    Field size: 1034; slots used:  982; avg= 1.05
-    Count size: 3938; slots used: 3201; avg= 1.23
+    Count size: 3938; slots used: 3236; avg= 1.22

-It performs slightly better.
+It performs even better.
 However, division is expensive, which may cancel out any speed improvement caused by better hashing.

 Knuth also suggested using polynomial binary codes.
 There is one such code readily available in the **Java** library -- `CRC32` (in package `java.util.zip`).